On land that harbors eternity,

 Kom Ombo Temple

-A rare double-structured temple built along the Nile, dedicated simultaneously to the falcon god Horus and the crocodile god Sobek.
-Its symmetrical design is distinctive, and the walls preserve reliefs such as representations of medical instruments.
-It is also renowned for its beautiful scenery at dusk.
+A rare double-structured temple built along the Nile that simultaneously worships Horus the falcon god and Sobek the crocodile god.
+It is characterized by its symmetrical design, and the walls still feature reliefs of medical instruments.
+It is also a famous spot with beautiful views at dusk.

 [Japanese Guide]